pymupdf/PyMuPDF-Optional-Material/docs/page.rst

-:meth:`Page.addStrikeoutAnnot`   PDF only: add a "strike-out" annotation :meth:`Page.addHighlightAnnot`   PDF only: add a "highlight" annotation :meth:`Page.addUnderlineAnnot`   PDF only: add an "underline" annotation :meth:`Page.deleteAnnot`         PDF only: delete an annotation :meth:`Page.deleteLink`          PDF only: delete a link :meth:`Page.drawBezier`          PDF only: draw a cubic Bézier curve
+:meth:`Page.addStrikeoutAnnot`   PDF only: add a "strike-out" annotation :meth:`Page.addHighlightAnnot`   PDF only: add a "highlight" annotation :meth:`Page.addUnderlineAnnot`   PDF only: add an "underline" annotation :meth:`Page.addWidget`           PDF only: add a PDF Form field :meth:`Page.deleteAnnot`         PDF only: delete an annotation :meth:`Page.deleteLink`          PDF only: delete a link :meth:`Page.drawBezier`          PDF only: draw a cubic Bézier curve